 Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-Internal wall linings are a mix of lath and plaster and plasterboard finishes.
+The internal wall linings are of lath and plaster design.
 Floors including sub floors Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
-Flooring is of suspended timber construction throughout.
+Flooring is of suspended timber at ground and first floor with solid concrete at lower ground floor level.
 Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
-Internal joinery is of a softwood pattern consisting of moulded timber skirtings and door surrounds with timber panel and glazed panel internal pass doors.
-There is a fitted kitchen with floor standing units only.
-The stairs and handrail are of timber manufacture.
+Internal joinery consists of both plain and moulded timber skirtings and door surrounds with pressed panel and glazed panel internal pass doors.
+There is a fitted kitchen has both floor and wall mounted units .
+The stairs are a mix of both timber and stone construction with timber handrails.
+There is no handrail to the attic.
 Chimney breasts and fireplaces Visually inspected.
 No testing of the flues or fittings was carried out.
-There is a 'Contura' wood burning stove within the lounge and a wood burning stove to the lounge.
-[I Internal decorations Visually inspected.
+Multi fuel stove have been installed within the drawing room and sitting room.
+Internal decorations Visually inspected.
 Internal décor is of wallpaper and/or paintwork finishes throughout.
 Cellars Not applicable.

-Electricity

-Accessible parts of the wiring were visually inspected without removing fittings.
+Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
 Mains electricity is connected.

-The consumer unit and electric meter are located within the understair cupboard.
+The electric meter is located at high level within the ground floor hallway.
+Gas Mains gas is connected.

-Gas

-Accessible parts of the system were visually inspected without removing fittings.
-No tests whatsoever were carried out to the system or appliances.
-Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
-If any services are turned off, the surveyor will state that in the report and will not turn them on.

-Mains gas is connected.

 The gas meter is located externally within a service box.

-Water, plumbing, bathroom fittings

-Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
+Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.

-Water is from the public rising main.

-The plumbing installation, where seen, comprises copper distribution pipes together with uPVC waste pipes.

-Sanitary fittings are white and consist of a bathroom with bath, shower unit, WC and wash hand basin.

-Heating and hot water

-Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
+Water is from the mains supply.
+The plumbing installation, where seen, consists of copper distribution pipes together with uPVC waste pipework.
+Sanitary fittings are white and consist of a bathroom with bath, shower unit, WC and wash hand basin at ground floor level with a WC and wash hand basin at lower ground floor.
+Heating and hot water Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
 Heating is provided by way of a gas fired wet central heating system supplying radiators throughout.

-Domestic hot water is provided by the combination central heating boiler which is located within the understair cupboard.
+Domestic hot water is provided by the central heating system and supplemented by electric immersion heaters attached to room.

+April 2023.

+the hot water thermal store which is located within the utility

+We understand that the central heating boiler was installed

 Drainage Drainage covers etc. were not lifted.
 Neither drains nor drainage systems were tested.
-Drainage is understood to be to the main public sewer.

-Fire, smoke and burglar alarms Visually inspected.
+Drainage is to a private septic tank located out with the curtilage of the subjects. • Fire, smoke and burglar alarms Visually inspected.
 No tests whatsoever were carried out to the system or appliances.
 Smoke alarms have been installed within the property.
 These were not tested.
-All Scottish homes require a smoke alarm to be installed in the room most frequently used for living purposes and in every circulation space on each floor.
-A heat alarm also needs to be installed in each kitchen.
-The alarms need to be ceiling mounted and interlinked.
-Where there is a carbonfuelled appliance such as a boiler, open fire or wood burner, a carbon monoxide detector is also required.
-We have not assessed or tested any existing equipment and it is the purchasers responsibility to confirm that the property will comply with these standards following a change of ownership.